stlorenz/ha-dimplex-integration/README.md

    - **Host**: IP address of your NWPM Touch module (e.g., `192.168.1.33`)
    - **Port**: Modbus TCP port (default: `502`)
    - **Name**: Friendly name for the device (e.g., `Dimplex Heat Pump`)
+   - **Model**: Select your heat pump model (e.g., `LA 1422C (Air/Water)`)

+### Configuring Features

+After setup, you can configure which features are installed in your system:

+1. Go to Settings → Devices & Services → Dimplex
+2. Click "Configure"
+3. Enable/disable features based on your installation:
+   - **Cooling Installed**: Enable if active cooling is installed (not just heat pump capability)
+   - **DHW Tank**: Enable if you have a domestic hot water tank
+   - **Pool Circuit**: Enable if pool heating is installed
+   - **Second Heating Circuit**: Enable if HC2 is configured

+This ensures the UI only shows controls relevant to your specific installation.

 ### Available Entities